 Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an occupational therapist, registered (OTR).
 In addition most states require licensure in order to practice.
 Note: Students are advised that NBCOT may deny an individual's application to take the exam if he or she has a criminal felony conviction.
 The School of OT recommends that students with a felony conviction contact NBCOT for an "early determination review".

 Step 1: Apply to the Graduate School at Texas Woman’s University

-Navigate online to www.twu.edu/admissions/ to begin the process.
+Navigate online www.twu.edu/admissions/ to begin the process.
+Select Denton Campus MOT Program.
 Applications will not be processed by the School of Occupational Therapy without Graduate School application.

-Official transcripts only are accepted.
+Step 2: Request official transcripts sent to TWU from institutions of higher education attended.
 Be certain to include all post-secondary colleges/universities attended.
 Missing transcripts may delay or prevent processing of your application.

 Step 7: Mail your application packet

 Place all application materials (listed below) in a 9” x 12” envelope: